Merck Group: Acquisition history

+Controversies

+Merck KGaA has faced criticism for continuing its business operations in Russia following the country's invasion of Ukraine.
+Despite international sanctions and pressure on companies to exit the Russian market, Merck KGaA has maintained its presence, citing commitments to supplying essential medicines.
+This decision has sparked backlash from activists and organizations advocating for corporate responsibility in geopolitical conflicts.

 Healthcare

 After Wilhelm Adam Sertürner's isolation of morphine from opium in 1805, Merck pioneered (from 1827) the commercial manufacture of morphine for an expanding global market.
 From 1884 onwards, Merck also played role in the production and marketing of cocaine.
 Sigmund Freud, author of Über Coca (1884), was an enthusiastic collaborator in Merck's cocaine research, though the methodological sophistication of his self-experimentation studies has been challenged.

 Attention was directed at vitamins as a new product category, and Vigantol was introduced in 1927, followed by Cebion in 1934.

 Following the defeat of Germany in World War II, Merck was granted permission by the military government to produce drugs, pesticides, food preservatives, reagents, and fine chemicals for laboratory use.
 Soon afterward the boom that is commonly known as the "Wirtschaftswunder" (economic miracle) set in.
 For Merck, this meant two-digit sales-growth figures for many years.
 Products of this time included corticoid preparations — for example Fortecortin, which is still used today — the cold remedy Nasivin or the hormone preparations Gestafortin and Mantova.

 Merck currently employs over 2,500 people in its 4 R&D hubs via.
 Boston, Darmstadt, Beijing and Tokyo.
 In the year 2018, Merck invested over €1,6 billion in its R&D operations.

 The focus of Merck's current pharmaceutical R&D is on oncology, neurology and immunology.
 In oncology, its first marketed product is Erbitux (cetuximab), for which it has marketing rights worldwide, apart from North America.
 (Cetuximab was discovered by Imclone Systems, and is marketed in North America by Bristol-Myers Squibb.)
 Other areas of Expertise from Merck Healthcare include Fertility, Endocrinology and General Medicine, the later focusing on treatments for Diabetes, Thyroid disease and Cardiovascular diseases.
 Some products from Merck include Metformin, Bisoprolol, Levothyroxine and Digitoxin.
 Merck's clinical research strategy consists of a partnership with Quintiles in which the latter helps the former in the clinical development of all its compounds.
 In February 2019, Merck also announced a partnership with GSK to develop and commercialize M7824 (bintrafusp alfa*), a new Immunotherapy with potential in various difficult-to-treat cancers.
 In 2020, Merck launched partnership with Pechoin in China to develop "high-tech herbal" skincare products.